 This feature is incomplete, especially the documentation is lacking, therefore it is not enabled by default.
-If you want to experiment you can use first to add the required set of minimal capabilities to your database, and then run to run your server in capability-based acess control mode.
+If you want to experiment you can use first igorServer --capabilities --fix to add the required set of minimal capabilities to your database, and then run igorServer --capabilities to run your server in capability-based acess control mode.
 You will probably need various visits to the /users.html, /devices.html and /capabilities.html administrative interfaces to get anything to work.